Kadavanad Kuttikrishnan: The Ponnani Kalari

-Literary Connections & Mentor
+Literary connections and mentor

 As a professional journalist, Kuttikrishnan served as a vital link between the wider world and the Ponnani circle.
 The historian M. G. S. Narayanan, who joined the group as a young man, credits his "exposure to contemporary politics and literary trends" to his contact with Kuttikrishnan, Edasseri, Uroob, and Akkitham.

 Kuttikrishnan's connection to this group is captured in his memoir-essay, "അറുപതു തികയുന്ന ഇടശ്ശേരി" (Aṟupatu Thikayunna Iṭaśśēri / Edasseri at Sixty).
 The article provides a first-hand account of the "Kalari's" activities, describing their impassioned debates and shared admiration for Edasseri's poetic philosophy—one "rooted in the earth" and focused on "human life" and "human stories."

-For many years, he served as "Kuttettan" in the Bala Pankti (children’s section) of Mathrubhumi Weekly, becoming a major source of inspiration for young readers.
+For many years, he served as "Kuttettan" in the Bala Pankti (children's section) of Mathrubhumi Weekly, becoming a major source of inspiration for young readers.

 For two decades, he was also "Sankarachettan" for the Akhila Kerala Balajanasakhyam of Malayala Manorama, where he regularly interacted with children and conducted cultural programs and camps.
-He also served as the editor of the children’s magazine Balarama for an extended period.
+He also served as the editor of the children's magazine Balarama for an extended period.